Billaferd/QuantumNexus/Players/Quantum Nexus Comprehensive Rules.md

 ## 100. General

 *   **100.1.** These Quantum Nexus rules apply to any Quantum Nexus game with two or more players.

-*   **100.2a** In constructed play (a way of playing in which each player creates their own deck ahead of time), each deck has a minimum deck size of **200 CP**.
+*   **100.2a.** In constructed play, a format where each player creates their own deck ahead of time, each deck has a minimum deck size of **200 CP**.

-*   **100.2b** No more than **25 CP** can be dedicated to Leader type units.
+*   **100.2b.** No more than **25 CP** can be dedicated to Leader type units.

-*   **100.2c** The CP of the Leader cards count towards the 200 CP limit.
+*   **100.2c.** The CP of the Leader cards counts towards the 200 CP limit.

-*   **100.2d** The domain points on all mission cards must not total more than 6, and no single domain can total more than 4.
+*   **100.2d.** The domain points on all mission cards must not total more than 6, and no single domain can total more than 4.

-*   **100.2e** The cards in the deck must adhere to the duplicate attributes printed on each card.
+*   **100.2e.** The cards in the deck must adhere to the duplicate attributes printed on each card.

-*   **100.2f** The specified domain points on a card must be equal to or less than the total domain points on the mission cards.
+*   **100.2f.** The specified domain points on a card must be equal to or less than the total domain points on the mission cards.

-*   **100.2g** The sum of the CP values on the Mission Cards are the CP points available to the player during each game turn.
+*   **100.2g.** The sum of the CP values on the Mission Cards are the CP points available to the player during each game turn.

-*   **100.2h** The CP values of the Mission Cards do not count toward the 200 CP limit.
+*   **100.2h.** The CP values of the Mission Cards do not count toward the 200 CP limit.

+*   **100.3a.
+Deactivation.**  Deactivation refers to resetting a card's abilities and effects, rendering them inactive.
+During the **Ready Phase**, all cards that were activated during a previous turn are deactivated.

+*   **100.3b.
+Deactivation Exceptions.**  A card will not deactivate during the Ready Phase if:
+    *   The card was not activated in the previous turn.
+    *   An ability on the card or another card prevents it from deactivating.

+*   **100.4.** Only  **two Terrain cards**  can be active in a single quadrant at any given time.

+*   **100.5.** Only one Leader unit is allowed per quadrant, and no other Leader unit may be moved or deployed into a quadrant that already contains a Leader unit.

 ## 101. The Quantum Nexus Golden Rules